open-contracting/standard_extension_template/README.md

 * Do not include in the description the development status of the extension (e.g. _draft_).
 If you need to add current status, do so in a _README_ file, it will be much more visible and therefore less prone to be forgotten and not updated.
 * Avoid descriptions that simply duplicate or paraphrase the extension name.

-For example, for [ocds_performance_failures_extension](https://github.com/open-contracting/ocds_performance_failures) , this wouldn't be a good description:
+For example, for [ocds_performance_failures_extension](https://github.com/open-contracting/ocds_performance_failures), this wouldn't be a good description:

   > _"An extension covering performance failures in OCDS."_

 The actual description in the extension is much better:

-  > _"This extension introduces a performance failures array to the implementation section of OCDS, based on the performance failures reporting table defined in the framework for disclosure in PPPs."_
+  > _"Adds fields to the implementation section to allow disclosure of an array of contracting performance failures.
+Based on the performance failures reporting table defined in the World Bank Framework for Disclosure in PPPs."_

 ### optional fields

-* compatibility (A semver description of what version of the core standard the extension in compatible with e.g >=1.0)
+* compatibility (A [semver](http://semver.org/) description of what version of the core standard the extension in compatible with e.g >=1.0)
 * dependencies (A list of other extensions that this extension depends on)

 Codelists
 ---------

-As the [core standard repository](https://github.com/open-contracting/standard), the extension template also includes a codelists folder to store extension-specific codelists.
+As in the [core standard repository](https://github.com/open-contracting/standard), the extension template also includes a codelists folder to store extension-specific codelists.

 Codelists are CSV files with camel case names , e.g. _contractStatus.csv_.
 Be aware that a codelist in your extension using the same name of an existing codelist in the standard repository will override the existing codelist.